duskjet/aspnetcore-json-rpc/README.md

 - The middleware transparently handles batch JSON-RPC requests.
 - The middleware automatically handles common JSON-RPC issues.
-- The middleware supports for maximum identifier length and batch size (`128` and `1024` by default).
-- The middleware supports JSON-RPC errors diagnostic by using diagnostic provider.
-- A handler / service can be acquired from a service provider or instantiated directly for a request scope.
-- A handler / service which is disposable will be automatically disposed on request scope exit.
-- A service supports defining JSON-RPC names on interface members.
 - A service supports default method parameter values for named parameters not provided in a request.

 ### Characteristics